 The Zacks Research Daily presents the best research output of our analyst team.
-Today's Research Daily features new research reports on 16 major stocks, including Verizon (VZ), McDonald’s (MCD) and Lockheed Martin (LMT).
+Today's Research Daily features new research reports on 16 major stocks, including Verizon Communications Inc. (VZ), McDonald's (MCD) and TOTAL (TOT).
 These research reports have been hand-picked from the roughly 70 reports published by our analyst team today.

 You can see all of today’s research reports here >>>

-The telecom giant is seeking first mover advantage in the 5G race with the launch of commercial 5G smartphones, in collaboration with Samsung.
 Focus on online content delivery, mobile video and online advertising will likely drive future growth.
-Furthermore, the company has upped the ante against its rivals by launching 5G Ultra Wideband network in Chicago, Minneapolis, and in select locations of Denver and Providence.
+Verizon aims to cut costs through employee reduction and divestments as it ramps up investment in its next-generation 5G network, which is expected to be the next growth driver.
+The company has also upped the ante against rivals by launching 5G Ultra Wideband network in select locations of the country.

 However, it continues to struggle in a competitive U.S. wireless market.
 The company's wireline division is struggling with losses in access lines due to competitive pressure from VoIP service providers.
-Verizon is spending heavily on promotion and lucrative discounts to woo customers, which weighs on its margins.
+Verizon is spending heavily on promotion and lucrative discounts to woo customers, which contracts margins.

-Other noteworthy reports we are featuring today include 3M (MMM), Capital One (COF) and Dollar Tree (DLTR).
+Other noteworthy reports we are featuring today include Amgen (AMGN), Broadcom (AVGO) and UPS (UPS).

 Note: Sheraz Mian heads the Zacks Equity Research department and is a well-regarded expert of aggregate earnings.
 He is frequently quoted in the print and electronic media and publishes the weekly Earnings Trends and Earnings Preview reports.
 If you want an email notification each time Sheraz publishes a new article, please click here>>>